daybihub/daybihub/README.md

 <p><img align="right" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="daybihub" /></p>

-- 🌱 I’m currently learning Web Development and other programming languages.
 - 🌱 I’m also self-learning Russian, improving as a CEO, and studying Machine Learning.
 - 📫 How to reach me **stormstormer69@gmail.com**
-- ⚡ Fun fact: Fake it till you make it.
+- ⚡ Fake it till you make it.

 <br>